top of page

 • “Would you be willing to tell me three things you really love and appreciate about me?”

-For me, when I’ve felt not respected, it’s typically about me not feeling that my partner is trusting the choices I make, or that she’s not appreciating and acknowledging the things I do do, whether it’s around the house or around career and money.
+For me, when I’ve felt disrespected, it’s typically about me not feeling that my partner doesn't trust the choices I make, or that she doesn't appreciate and acknowledge the things I do do, whether it’s around the house or around career and money.
 In those case, what I really want is for her to trust the choices I make.
 Now, I can go straight for that.
 “Hey, I hear your questions about how I’m going to take care of this project … would you be willing to just trust me on it?
 I got it and I’d like to demonstrate that to you”.

 Sharing vulnerably.